matt-lewton9/PurdueRoomate-Matcher/README.md

 The spreadheet of compatibility scores was then published to the Discord server, and helped many students, including myself, find a roommate.

-PurdueE is the unformatted csv file of student responses, RoomateCompadibility is the compadibility scores
+PurdueE is the unformatted csv file of student responses, RoomateDatais the compadibility scores